 A. Qualification for membership of MASA OSU is divided into the following categories:

 i.
-General Member - General members are divided further into two categories :-

-a.
-Core member: Any Malaysian student who is currently enrolled at The Ohio State University.
-Membership for core members are automatic.

-b.
-Non-core member: Any other student enrolled at The Ohio State University who is not Malaysian but has an interest in the Malaysian culture.
-Membership for non-core members requires approval by the current MASA OSU Executive Committee.
+General Member: Any student enrolled at The Ohio State University who has an officially joined the organization, without holding any specific leadership or executive roles within the organization.

 ii.
-Executive Committee Member: A member that is elected by the Core General Member in an annual Executive Committee Election, who shall be a part of the MASA OSU Executive Committee.
+Executive Committee Member: A member that is elected by the General Member in an annual Executive Committee Election, who shall be a part of the MASA OSU Executive Committee.

 iii.
 Honorary Member who shall be appointed in the General Meeting for his/her contribution toward MASA OSU.

-B. Only the Core General members in good standing under this Constitution shall be eligible to run for or hold office or vote in an Executive Committee Election held in Spring Semester of every year.
+B. Only the General Members in good standing under this Constitution shall be eligible to run for or hold office or vote in an Executive Committee Election held in Spring Semester of every year.

 C. Every member shall otherwise be eligible to participate in the activities handled by MASA OSU and shall be entitled to such rights and privileges as spelled or qualified by this Constitution.